Lauloque/FFmpeg-bat-collection/readme.md

 #### [Video Rotate Hard](Video_Rotate_Hard.bat)

-Rotates the video by 90° or 180° in either direction you like, by re-encoding the video.
+Rotates the video by 90° or 180° in either direction you like, by re-encoding the video into a VP9 stream.

 #### [Video Rotate Soft](Video_Rotate_Soft.bat)